Blake’s 7 – Warlord

 As a confirmed Blake’s 7 Quarries Fan™, I was happy to see sand and hills again.
 I was really impressed with the way these location scenes were shot and enjoyed seeing Avon and Soolin running around up and down the sand valleys, fighting off the Federation guards who have all been taking gymnastics’ classes.
 The soundtrack is superbly exciting here too.

-RELATED ► Blake's 7 - The Web
+RELATED ► B is for Blake's 7 - The Way Back

 It’s also great to watch Soolin being awesome – in the location scenes especially, but I enjoy her part throughout the episode.
 We finally get a couple of lines about her backstory and discover she took revenge on the men who murdered her parents.
 It all feels too little too late though; this is the kind of detail we should have had early on to help build up a picture of what sort of person Soolin is.